MiDataInt/mdi-container-builder/README.md

 #### AWS region

 AWS AMIs are region specific, i.e., they are only available to be used for launching instances in the same region as the AMI itself.
-Because the MDI uses a "Michigan first" approach, we build all AMIs in the Ohio, us-east-2, AWS region, the one closest to Ann Arbor, MI.
+We build all supported AMIs in the Ohio, us-east-2, AWS region closest to Ann Arbor, MI.

 #### Instance type

-An AMI is not tied to a specific instance type, but we create the container builder with sufficient resources, i.e., t3 medium.
+An AMI is not tied to a specific instance type.
+We create the container builder AMI with sufficient resources, i.e., t3 medium.
 When launching a container builder instance, it is beneficial to select an instance type with more CPUs, which speeds R package compilations and Singularity image compression (unfortunately,